Caravanwellness/caravanwellness.github.io/README.md

-# Gut Microbiome Health API
+# Caravan Wellness Articles API

-Welcome to the Gut Microbiome Health API!
+Welcome to the Caravan Wellness Articles API!

-This API is designed for easy, read-only access to gut microbiome health articles and data.
+This API is designed for easy, read-only access to articles hosted by caravanwellness.com.

 All endpoints are **GET-only** and return JSON.
-This project is hosted on [api.caravanwellness.com](https://api.caravanwellness.com), so there is no authentication or POST/PUT/PATCH/DELETE support.
+This API is available on [api.caravanwellness.com](https://api.caravanwellness.com).

 ---